-Figure 106 - PCMILER Driving Directions
+Figure 105-PCMILER Driving Directions

-When all options have been reviewed and selected, left click on OK to generate the directions.
+When all options have been reviewed and selected, click OK to generate the directions.

 When the directions have been created, the Route File will include directions from the depot to each stop on the route.